magento/devdocs/mftf/2.3/metadata.md

 ## Principles   {#principles}

-1. The `dataType` value must match the `type` value of the corresponding entity.
+1. A `dataType` value must match the `type` value of the corresponding entity.
-2. The file name contains data type split with `_` and ends with `-meta`.
+2. A file name should contain data type split with `_` and must end with `-meta`.
    Example: `product_attribute-meta.xml`.
 3. A metadata file may contain different types of operations (`type`) with the same data entity (`dataType`).